pmfrancis/pmfrancis.github.io/about.markdown

 permalink: /about/
 ---

+I don't know what I'm going to use this web's sight for or know why I bought this domain.
+I'd like to use it to get back into the habit of getting my thoughts down somewhere in a way that lets me ramble, but I doubt I'll commit to the bit.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: